Aboushady/Export-Power-BI-to-Power-point/README.md

 That you should make your data source in the power bi's model.
 *The goal is to group that table by Year to know the total number of purchases per year.*

+## Connecting to  Tabular Object Model (TOM)
+TOM is the .Net library opens Power BI’s data model to external tools.
+The *python-ssas (ssas_api.py)* Python module that facilitates the TOM connection is all the work of Josh Dimarsky–originally for querying and processing Analysis Services.
+Everything relies on Josh’s Python module, which has functions to connect to TOM, run DAX queries, etc.
+As long as Power BI Desktop is installed, you should not have to manually obtain the required DLLs.
+You could get them from [Microsoft directly](https://docs.microsoft.com/en-us/analysis-services/client-libraries?view=azure-analysis-services-current) though if needed.

 ```python